-Safe Food Production QLD (Safe Food) will assist in providing open and accountable government by pro-actively assessing information when it becomes a record.
+Safe Food Production Queensland (Safe Food) will assist in providing open and accountable government by pro-actively assessing information when it becomes a record.
 Safe Food is committed to the application of the Queensland Government’s Information Privacy Act (Qld) 2009 (the Act) which aims to ensure that personal information held by public authorities in Queensland is collected and managed responsibly and transparently.
 This plan reflects the requirements set down within the Act.

 This plan has no legal status and is not legally binding on Safe Food.
 The plan cannot be used to limit the discretion of Safe Food to take any action.
 The plan is only to be interpreted as general guidance on how Safe Food will ensure compliance with the Act.